 Selecting a font has always been about “Hey, this looks cool”, but after reading this, you’ll think twice before choosing a font.

-A simple font impacts your branding and logo, your document’s look, and how people engage with your website.
+A simple font impacts your branding and logo, the look of your document, and how people engage with your website.

 Think about this: You’re walking down Main Street, New York City, and you have mere seconds, if not milliseconds, to grab the attention of the fast-paced city.